apache/incubator-gluten/docs/developers/MicroBenchmarks.md

 It serves as a more convenient alternative to debug in Gluten Cpp comparing with directly debugging in a Spark job.
 Developers can use it to create their own workloads, debug in native process, profile the hotspot and do optimizations.

-To simulate a first stage, you need to dump the Substrait plan and split info into two JSON file.
-The input URIs should be exising file locations, which can be either local or HDFS paths.
+To simulate a first stage, you need to dump the Substrait plan and input split info into two JSON files.
+The input URIs of the splits should be exising file locations, which can be either local or HDFS paths.

 To simulate a middle stage, in addition to the JSON file, you also need to save the input data of this stage into Parquet files.
 The benchmark will load the data into Arrow format, then add Arrow2Velox to feed